Morpho-evolution with learning using a controller archive as an inheritance mechanism: Methods

-In this paper, the third option of direct inheritance is not coonsidered because the encoding and the morphological space used in MCME make it unlikely that a parent and child will share the same number and type of actuators and sensors.
-Thus, the benefit of direct inheritance will be negligible.
-This enables the experiments to focus directly on determining the benefit of the archive.
+In this paper, the third option of direct inheritance is not considered because the encoding and the morphological space used in MCME make it unlikely that a parent and child will share the same number and type of actuators and sensors.
+Thus, the benefit of direct inheritance is likely to be negligible.
+This enables the experiments to focus directly on determining the benefit of the archive over random initialisation.

 As noted, the learning algorithm used is NIP-ES, first described in \cite{le2020sample}.
 The core of this method is a co-variance matrix adaptation evolutionary strategy (CMA-ES) algorithm in which a normal multivariate distribution (MVND) is used to sample a new population at each iteration.
 When using a controller from the archive, it is used to provide the starting mean of the MVND and thus the starting population is sampled in the surrounding of the parameters of this controller.
 When starting from scratch, CMA-ES starts from a random mean.